wangjs96/Graph-in-Graph-Neural-Network/README.md

 Codes in this repository consist of GIG-GatedGCN and GIG-CTR-GCN.
 The original GatedGCN can be found from [here](https://github.com/wangjs96/benchmarking-gnns/blob/master/layers/gated_gcn_layer.py) and orginal CTR-GCN can be found from [here](https://github.com/Uason-Chen/CTR-GCN).
-If you find this repository useful for your research, please cite:
+If you find our research is supportive, please cite:

 ```
 @misc{wang2024graphgraphneuralnetwork,